frankt716/hott/agda/lec02.lagda.md

   → ({x : A} → B (refl x))
   → {x y : A} → (p : x ≡ y) → B p
 ≡-elim f (refl _) = f

+≡-nondep-elim : {A : Type} {B : A → A → Type}
+  → ({x : A} → B x x)
+  → {x y : A} → x ≡ y → B x y
+≡-nondep-elim = ≡-elim
 ```
-Apparently, with axiom K, `≡-elim` is equivalent to pattern matching.
+Apparently, without axiom K, `≡-elim` is equivalent to pattern matching.
 I've not figured out what that means exactly though.